mgharvey/ES-sim/README.md

 If you use this pipeline for your own research, please cite:

 * Harvey, MG and Rabosky, DL.
-In press. **Continuous traits and speciation rates: Alternatives to state-dependent diversification models**. *Methods in Ecology and Evolution*
+In press. **Continuous traits and speciation rates: Alternatives to state-dependent diversification models**. *Methods in Ecology and Evolution* doi: 10.1111/2041-210X.12949

 You can also provide a link to this repository if desired: